ethanAthompson/rs-solar/README.md

 # Rust Solar

-> A library for cosmic calendars
+A library for cosmic calendars.
->
-> Use at your own risk, calculations i've collected may not be accurate to offical calculations.

-## Goals
-- [ ] Reduce Interdependency
-    ```rust
-        use crate::orbit;
-        instead of
-        use crate::kepler::calculations::body::orbit
-    ```

 ## How to Install?

 ```sh
 cargo add rust solar -F asteroids planets moons exoplanets comets
 ```

+## Note
+ * This library is compatible with leptos as it's used in [SuperZone](https://superzone.vercel.app/)

 ## Supporting Bodies